-- 5:00 pm Please drink the first dose of Moviprep.
+- Please drink the sachet of Moviprep between 6.00pm and 8.00pm.
 Mix sachet A with sachet B in 1 litre of water.
-You can put the mixture in the fridge if you wish; it may make it easier to drink. - 8:00 pm Please drink the second dose of Moviprep.
-Mix sachet A with sachet B in 1 litre of water.
-You can put the mixture in the fridge if you wish; it may make it easier to drink. - You should have received the bowel preparation medications via the post.
-You should expect frequent bowel movement or diarrhoea after taking this therefore, stay close to a toilet once you have taken the Moviprep. - We encourage you to increase your oral fluid intake (clear liquids) after taking this bowel preparation.
+You can put the mixture in the fridge if you wish; it may make it easier to drink.
+You should have received this via the post.
+You should expect frequent bowel movement or diarrhoea after taking this, therefore, stay close to a toilet once you have taken the Moviprep. - We encourage you to increase your oral fluid intake (clear liquids) after taking this bowel preparation.